jiakash424/KishanConnect-SIH-2025/README.md

 ---

-**KrishiConnect** directly addresses SIH25099 by integrating AI, remote sensing, and sensor data for precision crop monitoring, delivering a scalable, farmer-centric solution for India’s agricultural challenges.
+**KishanConnect** directly addresses SIH25099 by integrating AI, remote sensing, and sensor data for precision crop monitoring, delivering a scalable, farmer-centric solution for India’s agricultural challenges.

 ---